-We have three tiers in our program: intern, resident and fellowship.
-An intern is a first year participant who will learn about CAMC and its companies as well as hear about more than 100 health career opportunities.
-You will not only hear about the health careers, but you will also meet many of the professionals who work in these careers here at CAMC.
+Students will learn about CAMC and its companies as well as hear about more than 100 health career opportunities.
+You will not only hear about the health careers, but you will also meet many of the professionals who work in these careers here at CAMC

 As West Virginia’s premiere medical teaching facility, CAMC prepares a variety of health care professionals to care for West Virginians.
 On any given day, CAMC hosts more than 500 students in programs leading to degrees or certifications in health professions.

 While the care of patients takes place in hospital buildings with state-of-the-art equipment, it is a large number of hospital staff that provides the care, keep the buildings running and operate the equipment.
 CAMC’s well-trained physicians, nurses, allied health professionals and support staff offer thousands of families convenient access to quality health care.